 - Lack of energy

 - Difficulty concentrating

 - Appetite or sleep problems

-- Feelings of guilt, shame, or worthlessness
+- Feelings of guilt, worthlessness, etc.

 2. Perinatal/ Postpartum Anxiety

-- Constant worry
+- Constant worry and anticipation

 - Disturbance of sleep and appetite